Skills Consulting Group Primary Logo

 Who is eligible?

 These are intensive short courses for eligible participants from ASEAN and Timor-Leste, who have a minimum of 5 years work experience in the relevant sector for each course.
+To be eligible for one of the above scholarships, you must be a citizen from Cambodia, Indonesia, Lao PDR, Malaysia, Philippines, Timor-Leste, and Viet Nam.

-Pacific and Timor-Leste
+Pacific

 Course Course Dates Applications Open Applications Close Training Modality

-Good Governance 13 November to 24 November 2023 17 July 2023 at 9am NZST 11 August 2023 at 5pm NZST Training in New Zealand
+Public Sector Leadership 11 November to 22 November 2024 15 July 2024 at 9am NZST 12 August 2024 at 5pm NZST Training in New Zealand Apply here

-Trade 4 December to 15 December 2023 17 July 2023 at 9am NZST 11 August 2023 at 5pm NZST Training in New Zealand
+Trade 2 December to 13 December 2024 5 August 2024 at 9am NZST 2 September 2024 at 5pm NZST Training in New Zealand Apply here

-Public Health Management 26 February to 8 March 2024 2 October 2023 at 9am NZST 27 October 2023 at 5pm NZST Training in New Zealand
+Public Health Management 10 February to 21 February 2025 14 October 2024 at 9am NZST 11 November 2024 at 5pm NZST Training in New Zealand Apply here

 Who is eligible?

-These are intensive short courses for eligible participants from Pacific nations and Timor-Leste, who have a minimum of 5 years work experience in the relevant sector for each course.
-To be eligible for one of the above scholarships, you must be a citizen from: Federated States of Micronesia, Fiji, French Polynesia, Kiribati, Marshall Islands, Nauru, New Caledonia, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Timor-Leste, Tokelau, Tonga, Tuvalu, Vanuatu, Wallis and Futuna
+These are intensive short courses for eligible participants from Pacific nations who have a minimum of 5 years work experience in the relevant sector for each course.
+To be eligible for one of the above scholarships, you must be a citizen from: Federated States of Micronesia, Fiji, French Polynesia, Kiribati, Marshall Islands, Nauru, New Caledonia, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu, Vanuatu, Wallis and Futuna

 Africa